David Copperfield (1935 film): Reception

 The film was well-received upon its release in January 1935.
 Andre Sennwald of The New York Times called it "the most profoundly satisfying screen manipulation of a great novel the camera has ever given us."
 Variety wrote that it had "one of the most evenly good casts ever to have been assembled", with staging and costumes that were "almost always excellent."
 John Mosher of The New Yorker found the first half of the film "one of the superb things of the movies" and the second half more conventional, though "all of it is good."
 Mosher also praised the casting and opined that Freddie Bartholemew put on "one of the prettiest performances ever given on the screen by a youngster."
 David Copperfield topped the Film Daily year-end poll of 451 critics around the country as the best film of 1935.

+Gus McCarthy of Motion Picture Herald advised exhibitors: "Primarily the show is a prestige feature, presentation of which should assume the status of an extraordinary event.
+While being of that quality it is also smash entertainment with a powerful all-audience appeal.
+This screen version is actually so much an educational feature (while being thrilling in entertainment) that seeing it practically becomes a duty.
+The picture is the book.
+It commands the respect and support of everyone interested in the cause of sincere, elevating entertainment, to be sold with a dignity that completely emphasizes the worth of all its elements."
+Motion Picture Reviews wrote, "If Charles Dickens himself had supervised every rehearsal, it is doubtful if the book could have come to life more authentically than it does in the film version of David Copperfield.
+If it seems a little long, one must remember that it is a long book, and there is not a person or a scene one would wish to have deleted."
+Trade publisher Pete Harrison called the film "Excellent!
+One does not have to be a lover of Dickens's works to enjoy David Copperfield; it is a picture that will undoubtedly entertain everybody.
+The first half is more enjoyable than the second; this is owed mainly to the marvelous acting of Freddie Bartholomew.
+The boy's anguish is heartbreaking.
+But not only is he superb, he is also impressive whenever he appears.
+The letdown in the second half is caused by the fact that one misses Freddie."